codefresh-io/docs.codefresh.io/_docs/gitops-integrations/gerrit-integration.md

 Codefresh supports integration with Gerrit, the open-source web-based code review tool for Git repositories.
 Configure Gerrit as the primary Git provider for Codefresh GitOps.
 Codefresh can fetch the approved changes from Gerrit and build, test, and deploy the application based on your predefined workflows.

 >**NOTE**:
 Currently, Gerrit is supported as a Git provider for only Hosted GitOps Runtimes.

-By integrating Gerrit with Codefresh GitOps, when you set up your [Hosted GitOps Runtime]({{site.baseurl}}/docs/installation/gitops/hosted-runtime/), you can:
-* Select Gerrit as your Git provider
+By integrating Gerrit with Codefresh GitOps, when you set up your [Hosted GitOps Runtime]({{site.baseurl}}/docs/installation/gitops/hosted-runtime/), you can select Gerrit as your Git provider.
-* Connect an external cluster to the Runtime
-* Create Git Sources for the Runtime

 You can then [create]({{site.baseurl}}/docs/deployments/gitops/create-application/) and manage GitOps applications in the Gerrit Git repo.

-If you have third-party CI tools/platforms such as Codefresh pipelines, GitHub Actions, or Jenkins for example, you can use Gerrit-specific arguments in your pipelines/workflows for image enrichment and reporting.
+If you have third-party CI tools/platforms such as Codefresh pipelines, GitHub Actions, or Jenkins for example, you can add Gerrit-specific arguments in your pipelines/workflows for image enrichment and reporting.
 See [CI integration flow for image enrichment]({{site.baseurl}}/docs/gitops-integrations/image-enrichment-overview/#ci-integration-flow-for-image-enrichment).